Kamila-Vieira/ProffyMobile/README.md

 ## About Proffy

 Proffy is a platform that helps people find teachers for online classes efficiently.
 This project was developed for the brazilian **National Day of Education Professionals** during the **Next Level Week 2.0** by [@rocketseat](https://github.com/rocketseat).
-Proffy takes the pain out studying online by connecting teachers with students
+Proffy takes the pain out studying online by connecting teachers with students.

 ## Screenshots